 SME Credit Guarantee Scheme

-The SME Credit Guarantee Scheme was launched on Wednesday 18th October 2012 by the Taoiseach, Tánaiste and Minister Bruton.
-The Scheme has been introduced by the Government, in the context of its work in restructuring the Irish banking system, and to assist viable SMEs on the margins of commercial lending decisions in accessing credit.
-It provides a 75% State guarantee to banks against losses on qualifying loans to micro, small and medium enterprises with growth and job creation potential.
-Bank of Ireland, AIB and Ulster Bank are participating in the Scheme.
+Under 2012 primary legislation.
+The SME Credit Guarantee Scheme 2012 was launched by the Government, in the context of its work in restructuring the Irish banking system, and to assist viable SMEs on the margins of commercial lending decisions in accessing credit.
+It provided for a 75% State guarantee to banks against losses on qualifying loans to micro, small and medium enterprises with growth and job creation potential.
+Bank of Ireland, AIB and Ulster Bank participated in the Scheme.

 Microenterprise Loan Fund

-The Microenterprise Loan Fund was launched on the 27th September 2012 and will improve access to credit for microenterprises and facilitate the growth and expansion of viable businesses from all industry sectors across the country, which have been refused access to credit from the banks.
+The Microenterprise Loan Fund was launched in 2012 to improve access to credit for Microenterprises, and facilitate the growth and expansion of viable businesses from all industry sectors across the country, which have been refused access to credit from the banks.

-The Fund will provide support in the form of loans for up to €25,000, available to start-up, newly established, or growing microenterprises employing less than 10 people, with viable business propositions, that do not meet the conventional risk criteria applied by banks.
+The Fund provided support in the form of loans via Microfinance Ireland (MFI) for up to €25,000, available to start-up, newly established, or growing microenterprises employing less than 10 people, with viable business propositions, that do not meet the conventional risk criteria applied by banks.
 The potential viability of the business proposal will be the dominant factor in all credit decisions.

 Credit Review Office